Pbgopinadh/monitoring/README.md

 #my global config
 global:
   scrape_interval: 15s # Set the scrape interval to every 15 seconds.
 Default is every 1 minute.

+scrape interval is after how much time the metrics should be collected.

   evaluation_interval: 15s # Evaluate rules every 15 seconds.
 The default is every 1 minute.
   #scrape_timeout is set to the global default (10s).